Services for Cities & Townships

 NPDES Permit Holder and Coordinator

-The Summit County Engineer's office is the administrator and coordinator for most cities and all townships National Pollutant Discharge Detection and Elimination System permit.
+The Summit County Engineer's office is the administrator and coordinator for all townships, one city, and one village for the National Pollutant Discharge Detection and Elimination System permit.
 Each community is required by the Ohio EPA to hold a permit governing illicit discharge and stormwater management practices.
 The County holds the permit and each community involved is a "co-permittee".
-Communities should be aware that the Ohio EPA is asking for several changes in the coming years in order to fulfill the NPDES permit.
-We have been working with Summit County Public Health, the Executive's office, and the Ohio EPA to come up with a suitable plan of action.
-Summit County Health Department and our office will be reaching out to the communities soon regarding the proposed changes, such as GIS mapping requirements and Illicit Discharge Detection and Elimination ordinance changes.
+The Ohio EPA asked for several changes in order to fulfill the NPDES permit and as a result the expanded Surface Water Management District was created.
+For more information see the link below.
 For any questions about the NPDES permit or the MS4 Countywide Storm Water Management Plan, call 330-643-8733.